purescript/purescript/CHANGELOG.d/feature_glob-input-files.md

-* Add support for `purs compile --source-globs path/to/file`
+* Enable passing source input globs via `--source-globs path/to/file`

+  `--source-globs` support has been added to the following commands:
+  `compile`, `docs`, `graph`, `ide`, and `publish`.

-  Due to a shell character limitation on Windows where a large list of source globs cannot be passed (e.g. `purs compile ... glob1000/src/**/*.purs`), source globs can be stored in a file according to the format below and the file is passed in instead via `purs compile --source-globs path/to/file`.
+  Due to a [shell character limitation on Windows](https://learn.microsoft.com/en-us/troubleshoot/windows-client/shell-experience/command-line-string-limitation) where a large list of source globs cannot be passed (e.g. `purs compile ... glob1000/src/**/*.purs`), source globs can be stored in a file according to the format below and the file is passed in instead via `purs compile --source-globs path/to/file`.